mkorthof/check_truenas/README.md

 To skip a check set 0: `-w 0` `-c 0` and/or `-W 0` `-C 0`

-You can also vars in script instead:
+You can also use vars in script instead:

 ```
 P_WARN="85"